ABOUT ME

-I was born in Havana in 1977, and was fortunate to grow up in what could be called an intellectually nurturing environment.
-In our house, you could find the unexpected: a telescope, several microscopes, light filters, prisms, chemicals, photographic equipment, science books, musical instruments, and boxes filled with countless electronic components; all that besides standard equipment, and mechanical + carpentry tools that most family own.
+I was born in Havana in 1977, and was fortunate to grow up in a curiosity nurturing environment.
+In our house, you could find the unexpected: a telescope, microscopes, light filters, prisms, chemicals, photographic equipment, science books, musical instruments, and boxes filled with countless electronic components; all that besides mechanical + carpentry tools that most family owned.

 Press fast-forward, and I find myself in 2005 with a master degree in Physics, pursuing my doctoral degree at the ETH Zurich.
 I started skiing, hiking, and discovered the sport of mountain-biking.
 The Alps became my playground.
 I got into assembling bicycles, and experimenting with different suspension systems.